 Medical Protection Society.

-Breast, lung and CNS tumours.
+Breast, brain, prostate and CNS tumours.

 Delivering state-of-the-art radiotherapy treatment and innovative new chemotherapy and monoclonal antibodies cancer treatments, especially with an effect of improving patient survival.

 Prof Hany Eldeeb has a particular interest and is passionate about high standards of patient care.

 He graduated in 1989 and was appointed registrar in clinical oncology at University Hospital, London.
 Having finished his MSc in 1995, he then worked as an assistant lecturer and specialist.